Sex Work, Lyme, and Healing your Trauma with Angelina Lombardo

 embrace and work, advocate for that community.
 So that was the starting.
 So you wanted to advocate for that community.
 How did you find your way into that community to begin with?
 That is, yeah, that's so that's where the story starts.
 My childhood was full of physical, sexual

-psychological emotional abuse and coincidentally, of course I Grew up with developmental trauma developmental trauma is a sort of a a newer way of understanding Trauma that is coming from a place where you were consistently Exposed to traumatic shock
+psychological, emotional abuse and coincidentally, of course, I grew up with developmental trauma.
+Developmental trauma is sort of a newer way of understanding trauma that is coming from a place where you were consistently exposed to traumatic shock.

 verbal emotional psychological and the way that you develop as a result of that really results in In my case, it was dysregulation emotional dysregulation Disassociation it wasn't safe to be in the world.
 And so one of the coping Mechanisms that happen with developmental trauma is a disassociation and it it shows up as a disorganization it